VardhanN10/Scalable-Multithreaded-Web-Server/README.md

 - **Thread Pooling**: Efficiently manages tasks with a thread pool to handle concurrent client requests.
 - **Configurable Ports**: Easily configurable ports through a simple configuration file.

+### Performance
+**Benchmarking Results:** Achieved an average of 2,481 requests per second with zero failures during ApacheBench tests.
+The server maintained a mean response time of 20.1 milliseconds under a concurrency level of 50.

+### Architecture

+**Distributed Setup:** The server can run multiple instances simultaneously, with a load balancer distributing incoming traffic across these instances to ensure efficient handling of requests.

+**Caching Mechanisms:** Utilizes content caching and dynamic caching strategies to manage frequently requested resources and reduce load times.

 ## Getting Started

 ### Prerequisites